Financial-Times/edtech-load-test/README.md

 - Test duration input
 - Generate Historical uuids randomly
 - Complete refactor of code!
+- Put *Uuid.json into their own folder for neatness

 ## Notes
-- A bunch of `uuid.json` should generate itself due to a jenkins shell script.
+- A group of `*Uuid.json` files should generate themselves due to a jenkins shell script.
 If not, you need to create `historicalUuid.json` and `realtimeUuid.json`